-The table below provides the percentages of ordinary income dividends derived from investments in U.S. Government Securities for calendar year 2013.
-To determine the amount which may be exempt from state income tax, multiply the amount reported in box 1a of Form 1099-DIV by the percentage below.
+The table in this document provides the percentages of ordinary income dividends derived from investments in U.S. Government Securities for calendar year 2014.
+To determine the amount which may be exempt from state income tax, multiply the amount reported in Box 1a of Form 1099-DIV by the percentages listed.

-California, Connecticut, and New York require that a mutual fund maintain certain minimum investments in U.S. Government Securities in order for the dividend income derived from these obligations to be exempt from state income tax.
-None of the Funds listed below met these requirements for calendar year 2013.
+California, Connecticut and New York require that a mutual fund maintain certain minimum investments in U.S. Government Securities in order for the dividend income derived from these obligations to be exempt from state income tax.
+None of the Funds listed below met these requirements for calendar year 2014.

 This notice is provided to you for informational purposes only, and should not be considered tax advice.
 Please consult your tax advisor for further assistance.